Come explore the amazing world of bugs with your students!

 Scholarships:

-Thanks to the Dennis and Phyllis Washington Foundation and the Jane S. Heman Foundation, we are able to offer a wide range of scholarships for the 2024/2025 school year.
-Scholarships are offered on a first come, first served basis to Title 1 schools.
+Thanks to these supporters we were able to offer over 100 program and transportation scholarships for the 2024/2025 school year.
+Scholarships were offered on a first come, first served basis to Title 1 schools.
+All scholarships for the 2024/2025 school year have already been granted.

 If you wish to join our Educators Listserv to get notifications when scholarship funds become available again, please email Shelby Fisher.